Rescued Afghan Refugees

 In Arizona Since 2021

-To sign up to participate as a student, email email@example.com.
+To sign up to participate as a student or volunteer, email email@example.com.

 QUOTES FROM THE AFGHAN REFUGEE WOMEN: